 If you have Japanese blades in your kitchen, you definitely want to purchase from a brand that understands the materials of Japanese blades and makes a product that will help them rather than hurt them.
 This Shun honing steel offers two surfaces.
 One is a smooth surface for everyday, gentle care, and the second is a micro-ribbed surface, which is ideal for more invasive, weekly care.

-With 9-inches of length, this rod is definitely shorter than others, but even if you have a 10-inch Japanese blade, you should still be able to sharpen it at this length.
-The PakkaWood handle creates a comfortable, secure grip, and it has the same ebony finish as the Shun Classic series of knives if you want to match your knives with the honing steel.
+With 9 inches of length, this rod is definitely shorter than others, but even if you have a 10-inch Japanese blade, you should still be able to sharpen it with this tool—plus, the shorter length means you can hone a variety of cutlery.
+The Pakkawood handle is shaped so that you can sharpen your Japanese knives at the correct 16-degree handle; it also creates a comfortable, secure grip and has the same ebony finish as the Shun Classic series of knives if you want to match your knives with the honing steel.

 Extremely durable and effective